EliLauwers/assignment1/assignment1.md

 Next, we know from the relational schema that locations are stored for the branches as well as for the employee working for those branches.
-If every location must be linked to a branch, than branch employees can only live in the location of a branch, which would be quite stupid.
+If every location should have to be linked to a branch, than branch employees can only live in the location of a branch, which would be quite stupid.

 **Answer**: Yes, it is possible to store locations not linked to a branch.